beneath-hq/beneath/docs/concepts/unified-data-system.md

 ## Data warehouse

 The data warehouse stores records with a focus on analytical processing with SQL, making it ideal for business intelligence and ad-hoc exploration.
-It's slow for finding individual records, but lets you scan and analyze an entire stream in seconds.
+It's slow for finding individual records, but lets you scan and analyze an entire table in seconds.

 (Systems that serve as a data warehouse are sometimes called a _data lake_ or _OLAP database_, and stand-alone implementations include BigQuery, Snowflake, Redshift and Hive).